-Becoming an intern can turn your life upside down as your worldview is expanded and you are challenged to serve others in new ways that may be uncomfortable and foreign to you.
-As you chose to step out of your comfort zone, you become an integral part of Chariots for Hope work in loving, nurturing and providing for vulnerable and orphaned children.
+So future interns, as you choose to step out of your comfort zone, would you consider joining us to be an integral part of Chariots for Hope work in loving, nurturing and providing hope for vulnerable and orphaned children?

 Twende: Let’s Go!